Res nullius: Modern public international law

-A concept derived from res nullius by allegory is terra nullius.
+A concept derived from res nullius by analogy is terra nullius.
 Using it, a state may assert control of an unclaimed territory by occupying it.

 This terra nullius principle was used to justify colonization of much of the world, as exemplified in the competition for influence within Africa by the European powers (see the scramble for Africa).
 The concept was applied even where there were indigenous peoples residing in what Europeans considered newly discovered land, as in Australia.
 It was also used by English colonists in Ireland, based on similar grounds to those used in the Americas and Australia: in the early stages of the Munster Plantation it was argued that much of Ireland was res nullius as the Gaelic Irish were "not thrifty, and civil and human creatures, but rather savage and brute beasts."
 (Anthony Trollope) Much of the native population had been killed during the Desmond Rebellions, and Irish land use was seen as inefficient, based mostly on pastoralism; thus, land could be claimed as res nullius and planted with English, Welsh and Scottish colonists.
 It was also used with regard to plantation of the Ards Peninsula.